iliapopov17/PNMIM/Metagenomic assay/README.md

 ### Data Availability

-Raw sequences and metadata have been deposited in the Sequence Read Archive under Bioproject number PRJNA1065733: (https://dataview.ncbi.nlm.nih.gov/object/PRJNA1065733).<br>
+Raw sequences and metadata have been deposited in the [Sequence Read Archive under Bioproject number PRJNA1065733](https://dataview.ncbi.nlm.nih.gov/object/PRJNA1065733).<br>
 All data are available as of Jan 17, 2024.